As an Amazon Associate I earn from qualifying purchases.

 I mean, if your hand isn’t up, I am going to have to say you’re sorely mistaken.

 I feel a little bit bad for the butterscotch chips– they seem to be a staple in the baking aisle of the grocery store, and I think everyone probably has a bag of them in his or her pantry, but… Are you using them nearly enough?

 The answer is probably a big giant NO.

 And that’s why we’re here.
 Because butterscotch chips deserve a chance, friends, and these easy butterscotch cookies are where it’s at.

 We’re continuing onto recipe #3 of my basics and simple recipes.
 Recall the “if it ain’t broke, don’t fix it” mentality where I turn gingerbread layer cake into gingerbread cupcakes, along with “let’s turn this base into something different” method, where I turn dark chocolate layer cake into chocolate bundt cake.

 Today, we’re venturing into the cookie world for our simple recipe, because as much as I love me a complex and involved cookie (looking at you, gender reveal cookies), I also love being able to toss some ingredients together and have a cookie in my mouth in under an hour.

-When I first looked at what kind of cookies come up on Pinterest when I searched for “butterscotch cookies,” I found a lotttt of oatmeal scotchies, which are basically just an oatmeal cookie with butterscotch chips.
+When I first looked at what kind of cookies come up on Pinterest when I searched for “butterscotch cookie recipe,” I found a lotttt of oatmeal scotchies, which are basically just an oatmeal cookie with butterscotch chips.

 And you all know how I feel about oatmeal cookies.

-But I wanted uncomplicated, no chill, and minimal ingredients, so I stuck to something I knew and love.
+But I wanted uncomplicated, no chill, and minimal ingredients recipe for butterscotch cookies, so I stuck to something I knew and love.